BetonQuest/BetonQuest/docs/Documentation/Scripting/Building-Blocks/Events-List.md

     chesttake 100;200;300;world emerald:5,sword
     ```

-## Clear entities: `clear`

-This event removes all specified mobs from the specified area.
-The first required argument is a list of mobs (taken from [here](https://hub.spigotmc.org/javadocs/spigot/org/bukkit/entity/EntityType.html)) separated by commas.
-Next is location.
-After that there is the radius around the location (a positive number or a variable).
-You can also optionally specify `name:` argument, followed by name which removed mobs must have.
-You can use `marked:` argument to remove only mobs marked in `spawn` event.

-!!! example
-    ```YAML
-    clear ZOMBIE,CREEPER 100;200;300;world 10 name:Monster
-    ```

 ## Compass: `compass`

 When you run this event, you can add or remove a compass destination for the player.
 You may also directly set the player's compass destination as well.
 When a destination is added the player will be able to select a specified location as a target of his compass.
 To select the target the player must open his backpack and click on the compass icon.
 The first argument is `add`,`del` or `set`, and second one is the name of the target, as defined in the _compass_ section.
 Note that if you set a target the player will not automatically have it added to their choices.